 8. I need many books and difficult concepts to crack IITJEE

-It’s true that there is difference in the question’s level of difficulty and pattern asked in JEE and board examinations.
-But the syllabus is nearly same and good preparation as per board syllabus is also considered good for JEE as well if you understand the JEE pattern along with.
+It’s true that there is a difference in the question’s level of difficulty and pattern asked in JEE and board examinations.
+But the JEE Main syllabus is nearly the same and good preparation as per the board syllabus is also considered good for JEE as well if you understand the JEE pattern along with.
 You must try to understand the basics of each topic and subject instead of solving all the problems.
 Very often a thorough understanding of a few topics proves better than a superficial idea about all topics.
 Referring to 10 different books and getting partial knowledge would not be of any help.
 Rather you must focus on 2-3 books as per respective subject and topics and thoroughly prepare the concepts and vast variety of questions to gain confidence.

-9. Managing counselling is an easy affair
+9. Managing Counseling is an easy affair

 10. Life will be smooth after cracking IITJEE